wp-plugins/add-email-signature/readme.txt

 == Changelog ==

+= 1.0.3 04/24/2013 =
+- Marked as tested with WordPress 3.6

 = 1.0.3 12/03/2012 =
-Added links to other useful WordPress resources
+- Added links to other useful WordPress resources

 = 1.0.2 11/19/2012 =
-Added a screenshot
+- Added a screenshot

 = 1.0.1 11/13/2012 =
-Fixed a typo
+- Fixed a typo

 = 1.0 10/29/2012 =
-First version
+- First version

 == License ==